 If you don’t accept the eviction, you can try to resolve the issue informally with your landlord.
 For example, you could try to negotiate a mutual agreement to end tenancy.

-If you decide to dispute the notice, the burden is on your landlord to prove that they (or a close family member) really do plan to move in for at least 12 months.
+At the hearing, you and the landlord each explain your side of the story to a person, called an arbitrator.
+They decide what each of you should do about the problem.
+The burden is on your landlord to prove that they (or a close family member) really do plan to move in for at least 12 months.
 If they can't prove this, the arbitrator should cancel the notice and your tenancy continues.
 Legally, you don’t have to prove that your landlord has dishonest intentions.
 That said, it’s a good idea to be ready with a clear explanation about why you think they’re acting in bad faith.
-And if you have any proof or documentation to back that up, it can help your chances of stopping the eviction.
+And if you have any proof, it can help your chances of stopping the eviction.

 Get help to dispute an eviction notice